Tuna Wrap | thehealthyfoodie.com

 • pinch red pepper flakes, optional

-• a handful, about 1/2 cup of baby spinach leaves (or other leafy greens)
+• 1/2 cup baby spinach leaves (or other leafy greens)

 Instructions

-• Combine the tuna, yogurt, Dijon mustard, chopped walnuts, raisins, capers, parsley, salt, pepper and red pepper flakes (if using) in a mixing bowl.
+• Combine tuna, Greek yogurt, mustard, walnuts, raisins, capers, parsley, and seasonings in a bowl.

 • Mix with a fork until evenly combined.

-• Place the handful of spinach leaves in the center of the flour tortilla, then dump the tuna fish salad right on top of the spinach.
+• Place spinach leaves in center of tortilla.
+Add tuna mixture on top of spinach.

 • Fold the tortilla over the salad and then push gently but firmly with your hand to form a roll.